SrFDeMilleGroup/pixelfly-python-control/README.md

 # pixelfly-python-control

-This graphical user interface is designed for [pco.pixelfly usb](https://www.pco.de/scientific-cameras/pcopixelfly-usb/) scientific camera, for the purpose of applications in atomic, molecular and optical (AMO) physics experiments.
+This graphical user interface of [pco.pixelfly usb](https://www.pco.de/scientific-cameras/pcopixelfly-usb/) scientific camera is designed for applications in atomic, molecular and optical (AMO) physics experiments.

+Key features include:
+- camera configuration
+- real time image display
+- region of interest (ROI) selection
+- real time image statistics (including 2D Gaussian fit)
+- target system parameter scan (in coordinate with other devices)
+- save and load program settings

 Written in Python 3.8.6.
 Frequently tested on Window 7.
 A 24-inch 1080p monitor is recommended for the best graphical display.